VSArchive/Portfolio-Archive-4/content/posts/2021/make-your-own-vscode-theme.md

   - theme
 ---

-To make a [vscode](https://code.visualstudio.com) extension you first need to install nodejs and npm before you get started and also make sure you have [vscode](https://code.visualstudio.com) installed for obvious reasons.
+To make a [vscode](https://code.visualstudio.com) theme you first need to install nodejs and npm before you get started and also make sure you have [vscode](https://code.visualstudio.com) installed for obvious reasons.

 NodeJs - [https://nodejs.org/en/](https://nodejs.org/en/)
 vscode - [https://code.visualstudio.com/](https://code.visualstudio.com/)